Smith Decline Bench Press

 Smith Decline Bench Press Benefits

-- Targets the lower portion of the chest muscles
+- Targets the lower chest with guided safety

 Smith Decline Bench Press Muscles Worked